Festacio/Projects/README.md

 - English level: 7.

 - Logical reasoning: 6.
-(My logical thinking is pretty solid in my opinion, but I wouldn't go as far as to say that it's flawless or anything like that.
-I still have much to learn.)
+(My logical thinking is pretty solid, in my opinion.
+But I probably have much to learn, yet.)

 - C: 4.
 - C++: 5.